-Students registered in any printmaking course are allowed to use the facility outside of class times to complete assignments on time.
-Students will need their individual tiger IDs to access the entrance to the art building and print making
+• Students registered in any printmaking course are allowed to use the facility outside of class times to complete assignments on time.
+Students will need their

 - Students are expected to sign in and out of the printshop - Students are required to clean up after themselves after each session - Lab Hours are TBD and will be posted on the exterior of the Printshop.